akhodakivskiy/VimFx/documentation/shortcuts.md

 In VimFx’s Keyboard Shortcuts help dialog (which can be opened by pressing `?`) you can click any command to open VimFx’s settings page in the Add-ons Manager and automatically select the text input for that command.
-Tip: Use the `zF` command to click without using the mouse.
+Tip: Use the `eb` command to click without using the mouse.

 Shortcuts tell which keys to press to activate a command.
 A command may have